iccs121/demo-compile-linker-make/README.md

-# makefile-demo
+# Demo Code
-Our in-class demo code, showing how to create a Makefile
+Our in-class codes, demonstrating how compilation works, inlining and optimization.
+Lastly, a sample Makefiles are provided !